Beyond Medications: Holistic Approaches to Taming Silent Panic Attacks

 • Disconnected from others, like, even though you know you're not really, it feels like you're by yourself anyway

-• Stressful situations, like speaking in public or taking tests
+• Stressful situations, like public speaking or taking tests

-• Scary thoughts, like you are going to die, get REALLY sick, or fail
+• Scary thoughts, leading to overwhelming fear that you are going to die, get really sick, or fail

-• Stress for a long time from seeing others fight, being bullied, or working very hard
+• Chronic stress from seeing others fight, being bullied, or overworking

-• Not getting enough sleep or having too much caffeine
+• Lifestyle changes like not getting enough sleep or substance use such as having too much caffeine

 The challenge with silent panic attacks is that it's difficult to recognize physical sensations when your mental state is unclear or confusing.